Child Development

 Insight

-The Department of Child Development offers opportunities for students to learn about current child development theories and research, and to observe and apply this knowledge during practical field experiences.
+The Department of Child Development offers opportunities for students to learn about current child development theories and research and to observe and apply this knowledge while working with children and families during field experiences.

-Our program focuses not only on prenatal, infant, and early child development, but also middle childhood, adolescence, and emerging adulthood.
-We offer a comprehensive approach to:
+Our program focuses on prenatal, infant, early child development, middle childhood, adolescence, and emerging adulthood.
+We offer a comprehensive approach to

 • Learning about children’s social, emotional, cognitive, physical, and neurodevelopment.